 Like most Nordic countries, Iceland isn’t a place that you immediately associate with vegetarian food.
 In a country known for dishing up lamb hot dogs, boiled sheep’s heads, smoked puffin, fermented shark and a lot of seafood, my vego friend and I wondered if we would struggle to find veggie-friendly options.
-Continue reading “Travel Bites: Vegan Eats at Kaffi Vinyl – Reykjavik”
+Continue reading “Delicious Vegan Food at Kaffi Vinyl, Reykjavik”

 Glasgow was voted the Most Vegan-Friendly City in the UK by PETA in 2013 and The World’s Friendliest City in a Rough Guides poll in 2015.
 With two pretty awesome titles to its name, Glasgow was a city I’d been wanting to check out for a long time.
 Continue reading “Travel Bites: Late Lunches and Late Nights in Glasgow”

 I am currently in the process of applying for British Citizenship, which means I’ve been without a passport for a couple of months.
 Which consequently means no trips abroad.
 Tough when you work in the travel industry but tougher when you have a friend visiting all the way from Australia and can’t hop over to mainland Europe with her… Continue reading “Travel Bites: A Vegetarian Guide to Edinburgh”